TempoControl: Temporal Attention Guidance for Text-to-Video Models: Supplementary Material for : Temporal Attention Guidance for Text-to-Video Models

 \subsection{Human Evaluation Protocol}

 To assess temporal alignment and visual quality, we conducted a human preference study using side-by-side video comparisons.
+All annotators were graduate students conducting research in computer vision or closely related areas.

-For each prompt, two videos were presented, one generated by our method and one by the text baseline, randomly assigned as Video A or B to avoid bias.
+For each prompt, two videos were shown: one generated by our method and one by the text-only baseline, with their order (Video~A or Video~B) randomized to avoid bias.

-Annotators were asked to read the prompt and answer two questions: (1) Which video is more temporally accurate (i.e., does the object appear at the correct time and remain visible)? and (2) Which video looks more visually appealing?
-A ``Same (Use sparingly!)'' option was available if no difference was perceived.
+Annotators were instructed to read the prompt and answer two questions: (1) Which video is more temporally accurate (i.e., does the object appear at the correct time and remain visible)?
+(2) Which video is more visually appealing?
+A ``Same (use sparingly)'' option was available when no meaningful difference was perceived.

+After the experiments, several annotators noted that judging temporal control could be challenging when the difference in timing was only 1--2 seconds.
+They reported that knowing the exact expected trigger time from the control mask would have helped them assess temporal accuracy more reliably.
+While we chose not to repeat the study, we include this observation as guidance for future temporal evaluation protocols.

 Example screenshots of the evaluation interface are shown in Figures~\ref{fig:ui-eval1} and~\ref{fig:ui-eval2}.